CIPHER

 Funder: NIHR/HTA

-Status: In Follow Up
+Status: In close down

 During abdominal surgery it is sometimes necessary to create a stoma to divert faeces or urine from the intestinal or urinary tract into an external pouch or bag.
 Unfortunately, the formation of the stoma can be associated with future complications, including the risk of developing a parastomal hernia (PSH).
 A PSH is a hernia immediately adjacent and related to the stoma that occurs when the muscle in the body wall splits; contents of the abdomen, e.g. fatty tissue or intestine, can be forced through the split in the muscle causing a bulging of the skin.
 PSH are relatively common and affect approximately 40% of patients within 2 years of their bowel surgery.